 - Not Taking Ourselves Too Seriously

 Articulating a company’s core values will enhance the company’s market position and differentiate it from its competitors.
-In this light, it becomes extremely pertinent to define the core values of an organisation at the stage of genesis of the company itself.
+In this light, it becomes extremely pertinent to define the core values of an organization at the stage of the genesis of the company itself.